IBM-Bluemix-Docs/security-advisor/README.md

-To suggest changes:
+Want to suggest a change but not exactly sure about the wording?

+Create a detailed issue with any comments that you might have and tag Shawna Guilianelli (`smguilia`).
+She will review your feedback with the development team and work to include it in the documentation as quickly as possible.

+Know exactly what needs to change?

 1. Create a fork of this repo and make the updates in your fork.
 2. When you're ready for review, make a PR to the master branch and tag Shawna Guilianelli (`smguilia`) for review.
-3. Shawna will review your suggestions with the Security Advisor development team and make any necessary adjustments.
+3. Shawna will review your PR with the development team and make any necessary adjustments internally before triaging your issue.
-4. Shawna will merge the content into the repo.